ashaydave/PureData-Resource-Vault/README.md

 # PureData-Resource-Vault
 A collection of resources, libraries, blogs, websites, and communities for PureData that I've found and used as I learn the software.

-# PureData Awesome Resources

 [![GitHub license](https://img.shields.io/github/license/YOUR_USERNAME/YOUR_REPO)](https://github.com/YOUR_USERNAME/YOUR_REPO/blob/master/LICENSE)

-A curated list of awesome resources for PureData enthusiasts.
-Discover useful patches, scripts, and insights to enhance your PureData experience.

 ## Table of Contents
 1. [Getting Started](#getting-started)